sabina-ber/sabina_maze/README.md

 2. **Generate Maze**: To generate a new maze, go to \`Actions > Generate\`.
 3. **Solve Maze**: To solve the maze, select the start and end points in the maze grid.
 4. **Save Maze**: To save the maze to a file, go to \`File > Save\`.

-## Documentation

-For more details on the inner workings of the code, please refer to the inline comments and separate documentation files.

-## Contributing

-Contributions are welcome!
-Please read the contributing guidelines first.